 Yes.
 Insurers prefer to be involved as early as possible.
 Involving an insurer from the outset clearly benefits your project as:

 - you will be able to factor in loss mitigation controls they require from the outset.
 It is far more financially viable from a Capital Expenditure (CAPEX) perspective to do this than trying to retrofit which can be extremely costly.

-The latest renewable energy articles in our knowledge centre
+Read the latest renewable energy articles

 In the global drive to replace fossil fuels, the ability to store excess energy is key to maximising renewable energy.
 How could your plant utilise battery storage?